Winter in Dinner Plain

 Located in the building at the bottom of the Dinner Plain Ski Run, this licenced cafe serves great hot chocolate, a wide array of snacks and a small selection of beverages.
 It's a great place to sit while the kids play on the slopes.

-The Brandy Creek supermarket is open during winter and is located on Big Muster Drive.
-The Stables cafe also stocks a small selection all year round.
+The DP Pantry will be open 7 days a week to stock up on the essentials and some local produce.
 At Mt Hotham a supermarket opens over winter in the White Crystal building as well as at the General Store in Mount Hotham, summer and winter phone 5759 3523.

 Sled Dog Challenge